ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 python3
 import pyzed.sl as sl
 ```
-The file should successfully import without showing any error.
+The file should successfully import without showing any error. <br>
+**Note:**
+- For manual installation, follow tutorial provided in their official website: https://www.stereolabs.com/docs/app-development/python/install/
+- Follow tutorial from official website to install from binary package rather installing from source (hectic way).
+If you really want to install from source, follow their github page: https://github.com/stereolabs/zed-python-api
 ## Object Detection Model Run:
 Download the "object_detection_zed.py" from this github repo: https://github.com/ArghyaChatterjee/Object-Detection-Demo-With-ZED-camera-on-Ubuntu-18.04/blob/master/object_detection_zed.py. <br>
 Just open a new file in your home directory with the name "object_detection_zed.py" & paste the code.
 Put the file inside tensorflow installation directory.
 Then open a new terminal & run: